 Because so much is still unknown about the original sword it holds a great mythic and legendary quality among the people of its homeland in Yorkshire and far beyond to this day.

-This reproduction of the Cawood sword crafted by us at the Mad Dwarf Workshop was a project undertaken with the serious aim of producing it as authentically and traditionally as possible.
+This interpretive reproduction of the Cawood sword crafted by David and Andy Davis was a project undertaken with the serious aim of producing it as authentically and traditionally as possible.
 While we by no means were able to use the exact historical tools the ancient smiths would have used on the original, we still aimed to craft it as authentically as possible, avoiding modern tools at any cost.

 The exact measurements and specifications that we used to make sure this sword was as accurate as possible were kindly provided by New Zealand swordsmith Peter Lyons, who has handled the original sword and documented its specs.